 Definition of DFS

 Depth First Search (DFS) traversing method uses the stack for storing the visited vertices.
 DFS is the edge based method and works in the recursive fashion where the vertices are explored along a path (edge).
 The exploration of a node is suspended as soon as another unexplored node is found and the deepest unexplored nodes are traversed at foremost.
-DFS traverse/visit each vertex exactly once and each edge is examined exactly twice.
+DFS traverse/visit each vertex exactly once and each edge is inspected exactly twice.

 Similar to BFS lets take the same graph for performing DFS operations, and the involved steps are: